(This article was last updated 8.12.2021)

-You may have seen the story of the high-profile British aid worker, Tauqir Sharif, who has been stripped of his citizenship without the Government presenting any challengeable evidence in a public court hearing to back up their allegations.
+You may have seen the story of Shamima Begum, who had her British citizenship revoked while in a camp in northern Syria, or the high-profile British aid worker, Tauqir Sharif, who was stripped of his citizenship without the Government presenting any challengeable evidence in a public court hearing to back up their allegations.

 Many people were left asking what are citizenship deprivations, and what impact does a deprivation have on people?
 We tried to answer some of the most common questions here:

 Citizenship Deprivation is when an individual with British citizenship status – whether through birth, naturalisation, or being a citizen of a British overseas territory or otherwise – has that citizenship removed by the British government.

 It is not the same as deportation, though citizenship deprivation can lead to deportation, and in some cases, when the deprivation takes place while the person is overseas, the two in practice happen simultaneously.

 Citizenship can be removed through an order made by the Secretary of State – in other words a Cabinet minister in charge of a government department.
 In practice this is most often the Home Secretary.